GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Learning to program has no more to do with designing interactive software than learning to touch type has to do with writing poetry.
+> ### Program designers have a tendency to think of the users as idiots who need to be controlled.
+They should rather think of their program as a servant, whose master, the user, should be able to control it.
 >
-> ~ *Ted Nelson*
+> ~ *John McCarthy (computer scientist)*

 ---
 ## 🏎 Quick Facts